arthurbolsoni/Purple-adblock/README.md

 Free proxy on Extension: [Firefox](https://addons.mozilla.org/pt-BR/firefox/addon/purpleadblock/) and [Google Chrome](https://chrome.google.com/webstore/detail/purple-adblock/lkgcfobnmghhbhgekffaadadhmeoindg).

-No work with Alternate Player for Twitch.tv, or another "twitch adblocker".
-But you can use generics ads blockers like "uBlock Origin".
+Does not work with Alternate Player for Twitch.tv, or another "twitch adblocker".
+But you can use generic adblockers like "uBlock Origin".

-### Only user Tunnel
+### User Tunnel only
 The Purple get a direct request withot ads flow from the proxy.

 ### Tunnel and Local requests - BETA
 Purple takes a request with no ad stream from the server and a local request and just calls the proxy stream when ads show. doing so a mix of the stream.
 Avoiding Bufferring problem in sames connection. it is on beta. i am making the script to do as generic as possible.
 You can help sending pull requests if you now code :)

-No work with Alternate Player for Twitch.tv, or another "twitch adblocker".
-But you can use generics ads blockers like "uBlock Origin".
+Does not work with Alternate Player for Twitch.tv, or another "twitch adblocker".
+But you can use generic adblockers like "uBlock Origin".

 ## Development
 If you wanna build youself server, just run the nodejs server and change the host on .ts file.

-## IF YOU WANT HELP ME WITH THE SERVER
+## IF YOU WANT TO HELP ME WITH THE SERVER

 <h3 align="center">
    <a href="https://www.buymeacoffee.com/arthurbolsoni" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/lato-blue.png" alt="Buy Me A Coffee" style="height: 21px !important;width: 187px !important;" ></a>